jonnyhoeven/cheviot-portfolio/README.md

 Code inspection workflow will add static files to the standalone server build before testing.
 Test framework is undetermined at this time.

-## Cloud build CD
+## Google Cloud build CD
 Cloud build will recieve a webhook from github and build the app.
 It will then deploy the app to Cloud Run.

 ## Docker
 The Dockerfile will import the static files during build for the standalone server.
-`SERVER` arg is needed during build so public env can be baked into standalone server.
+`SERVER` environment argument is needed during build so public env can be baked into standalone server.

 ```bash
 source .env.local